Architecture of Planetary Boundaries

 Architectural practice and research in the face of ecological upheavals

-The Architecture of the Planetary Boundaries postgraduate programme is an intensive one-year training dedicated to equipping students with the knowledge and skills to design architecture that operates within planetary boundaries.
+The Architecture of the Planetary Boundaries postgraduate programme is an intensive one-year training dedicated to deepening the knowledge and skills required to design architecture that operates within planetary boundaries.
 While these boundaries impose constraints on societal development, they also provide a framework for thought and action, opening up a vast field of exploration for architectural practice and research.

 Launched in 2013 by Jean-François Blassel under the name Post-Carbon Architecture, this programme builds on over a decade of experience and has gained international recognition.
 It prepares students for a critical and engaged practice in architectural studios, design offices, engineering firms, public institutions, local authorities and associations.
-Rooted in academic research, it also provides solid preparation for doctoral research on environmental issues in architecture.
+Rooted in academic research, it also provides an ideal framework for developing a doctoral research project addressing environmental issues in architecture.

 Programme’s Structure

-After a first month dedicated to building a common foundation of fundamental knowledge, the programme consists of two semesters of teaching (October to February, then March to May), followed by a four-month work experience (June to September).
+After a first month dedicated to building a common foundation of fundamental knowledge, the programme consists of two teaching semesters (from October to February, then from March to June, representing a total of 900 hours of supervised teaching).

 The Month of September